vdmitriyev/uol-bibliography-data/README.md

 ### About

-Crawling, cleaning and visualizing data related to the 'Hochschulbibliografie'(Universities Publication Bibliography) of UOL.
+Crawling, cleaning and visualizing data related to the 'Hochschulbibliografie'(University Publication Bibliography) of UOL.

 ### Usage